sevyharris/MonteCoffee/documentation/quick.rst

 Quick start
 **********************************
-This tutorial is supposed to provide a minimal working example.
+This tutorial provides a minimal working example of how to run :program:`MonteCoffee`.
 For a full in-depth tutorial demonstrating CO oxidation over a Pt nanoparticle, see :ref:`The CO oxidation tutorial <coox>`.
-To keep the clarity high, all free energy barriers are assumed constant, only two types of reaction events are implemented, and neighbors are based on distances in an :class:`ASE.Atoms` object.
+For clarity, all free energy barriers are assumed constant in this tutorial.
+Also, only two different events are implemented, and neighbors are calculated from inter-atomic distances in an :class:`ASE.Atoms` object.
-Moreover, for simplicity everything is done in one python script.
+For simplicity, this guide shows how to setup a simulation in a single python script.

 **Step 1.
 Implement the two event-types**

 In this step we import the template class :class:`NeighborKMC.base.events.EventBase`, and derive two classes from this to enable two different types of reactions.
 All defined events must implement three methods:

-    - `possible(self, system, site, other_site) <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.possible>`_
+    - `possible(self, system, site, other_site) <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.possible>`_: returns True if an event is possible.
-    - `get_rate(self, system, site, other_site) <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.get_rate>`_
+    - `get_rate(self, system, site, other_site) <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.get_rate>`_: returns the rate constant of the event.
-    - `do_event(self, system, site, other_site) <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.do_event>`_
+    - `do_event(self, system, site, other_site) <api/NeighborKMC.base.html#NeighborKMC.base.events.EventBase.do_event>`_: executes the event by modifying site-occupations.

-The first event class is an adsorption, that is possible if the pair of neighbor sites are empty, has a rate linearly dependent on the pressure, and if executed, it covers the sites with species 1:
+The first event class is an adsorption, that is possible if the pair of neighbor sites are empty.
+The adsorption class has a rate-constant that is linearly dependent on the pressure, and if executed, it covers the sites with species 1:

 .. code-block:: python